FiligranHQ/xtm-composer/README.md

 Kubernetes, running on dev laptops, in your DC, in the cloud, or at the edge), and we don't require you to run any specific Kubernetes distro. https://www.portainer.io/

-> Portainer required a direct bind to the daemon socket
+> Only docker through portainer is currently supported using a direct socket binding

 ### Docker